Ideas and tips to help in your search for accommodation

-It is possible to put in your application to the Home Office without having accommodation in place, and this has been welcomed by groups who are trying to avoid void property costs whilst they await approval and arrival of the family they will support.
-You'll submit your application form without property details, and you'll still go through the process for approval but will be given an approval-in-principle subject to your fulfilling the housing requirements.
-Groups have told us that doing this gives them the momentum to increase their housing search and landlords and housing associations can respond to the ask with a clearer understanding of when property will be required.
+It is possible to put in your application to the Home Office without having accommodation in place.
+This has been welcomed by groups who are trying to avoid void property costs ,whilst they await approval and arrival of the family they will support.
+You’ll submit your application form without property details, and still go through the process for approval but will be given an approval-in-principle subject to your fulfilling the housing requirements.
+Groups have told us that doing this gives them the momentum to increase their housing search.
+Furthermore, landlords and housing associations can respond to the ask with a clearer understanding of when property will be required.

 - Be Specific During your housing search ask for the properties you are looking for.
 With the introduction of the UKRS programme, there is a high demand for larger properties (4 bedroomed), housing which are accessible to those who are wheelchair users or have mobility needs